 The MMP electoral system was introduced in 1996, and at the same time the number of Māori electorates was increased.
 With these changes, Māori political parties gained more opportunities for representation.

 Mana Māori Movement

 From 1993 to 2003 the Mana Māori Movement represented Māori interests to the left of Mana Motuhake.
 It incorporated two other political parties: the Piri Wiri Tua Movement which was based around the Rātana movement, and Te Tawharau, founded on Ringatū Church principles.
 Other even shorter-lived parties around this time were Mauri Pacific (‘Spirit of the Pacific’), led by ex-New Zealand First MP Tau Hēnare, and Mana Wahine Te Ira Tangata, led by Alamein Kopu, an ex-Alliance Party MP.

 The so-called ‘tight five’ (a term referring to rugby forwards) were five Māori members of the New Zealand First party (Tau Hēnare, Tukuroirangi Morgan, Rana Waitai, Tutekawa Wyllie and Tuariki Delamere) who won all the Māori seats in 1996.
 Two years later their party leader, Winston Peters, was sacked from cabinet and went into opposition.
 Wyllie remained with New Zealand First and Delamere joined the small Te Tawharau party.
-Hēnare, Morgan and Waitai formed a new party, Mauri Pacific together with two former New Zealand First MPs, Jack Elder and Ann Batten.
+Hēnare, Morgan and Waitai formed a new party, Mauri Pacific, together with two former New Zealand First MPs, Jack Elder and Ann Batten.
 None was successful in the following election and the party disbanded.

 New Zealand First